Heitorop/Plants-App-Api/README.md

 # Plants App API 🌱

-A comprehensive REST API built with NestJS for managing plant collections, gardens, and user subscriptions.
+REST API built with NestJS for managing plant collections, gardens, and user subscriptions.
 This API provides a robust backend for plant enthusiasts to organize their gardens and track their plant collections.

 ## 🚀 Features